BNN-UPC/ignnition/docs_rst/train_and_evaluate.rst

 Advanced options
 ~~~~~~~~~~~~~~~~

-*IGNNITION* also allows the user to costumize basically any training
+*IGNNITION* also allows the user to customize basically any training
 option.
 For this, in this last part of the file, the user must specify
 the following fields.
 We recommend to copy-past the provided examples,
 and change only the desired fields -if any-.